cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 #### Example <a href="#examples-16" id="examples-16"></a>

 The following example shows the standard `SOUNDEX` values are returned for all consonants.
-Returning the `SOUNDEX` for `Raul` and `Rahul` returns the same SOUNDEX result because all vowels, the letter `y`, doubled letters, and the letter `h`, are not included.
+Returning the `SOUNDEX` for `Raul` and `Rahul` returns the same SOUNDEX result because all vowels, the letter `y`, doubled letters, and the letter `h`, aren't included.

 ```sql
 SELECT SOUNDEX ('Raul'), SOUNDEX ('Rahul');